GaloisInc/crucible/crux-mir/example/README.md

 [Crux] Overall status: Invalid.
 ```

-Looking at the error message, we know that the error points to our failing corner case!
-Can we tell which value triggers this error?
+Looking at the error message, we see that the error points to our failing corner case!
+Can we tell which exact value triggers this error?
 Yes!
-Add `-m` argument to the `crux-test` invocation, which will print the *symbolic model* values:
+Add `-m` argument to the `crux-test` invocation, which will print the counterexample:

 ```
 $ cargo crux-test --lib -- -m